Adrian Mutu: Juventus

 Mutu signed a five-year contract with the Italian club Juventus on 12 January 2005, despite still being banned from football until 18 May.
-As Juventus had no available room to buy another non-EU player from abroad, the move also involved fellow Serie A club Livorno, who signed the player and contemporaneously sold him to Juventus.
+As Juventus had no available room to buy another non-EU player from abroad, the move also involved fellow Serie A club Livorno, who signed the player and simultaneously sold him to Juventus.
+He had to compete for a place in the team's starting lineup with strikers Alessandro Del Piero, Zlatan Ibrahimović and David Trezeguet.
+Mutu was sent on by coach Fabio Capello in extra time to replace Jonathan Zebina in the 1–0 loss to Inter Milan in the 2005 Supercoppa Italiana.
+Subsequently, he scored one goal in a 3–0 victory against Rapid Wien in the 2005–06 Champions League group stage, helping the team reach the quarter-finals where they were defeated by Arsenal.
+Mutu won two league titles with Juventus, but both were revoked due to the Calciopoli scandal.

 Fiorentina

 Mutu with Fiorentina during their 2007–08 season.

 On 8 July 2006, Fiorentina announced that they had signed Mutu for €8 million.

-In July 2008, AS Roma made a reported €18 to 20 million offer to sign him outright, but Mutu hinted that he may remain in Florence and eventually signed a new contract reported last to 2012.
+There, Mutu became a teammate of compatriot Bogdan Lobonț.